 The exact price of caviar is dependent on the exchange rates on the foreign exchange market.
 The price in your country will vary depending on the value of your local currency, the USD and the value of the currency in the country of origin.
 The currency value is set by the trade on the forex market.
 Banks, nations, financial institutions, international companies and retail investors all trade on the forex market.
 It is this trade that sets to exchange rate.

-Forex retail investors trading through retail forex trading platforms such as eToro, Forex.com and AvaTrade have a limited affected on the market.
+Forex retail investors trading through a retail currency trading platform such as eToro, Forex.com, or AvaTrade have limited effects on the market.
 The transactions made by large banks and financial institutions have a lot larger effect on the currency exchange rates set by the market.

 Caviar is is rich in salt, zinc and cholesterol, and one spoonful is enough to provide the average adult with their daily requirement of B12.

 Caviar does not contain fibres and is extremely low in carbohydrates.

 You can expect one tablespoon (16 grams) of caviar to contain around 40 kcal.
 It will also provide you with circa 4 grams of protein and less than 3 grams of fat.

 Pressed caviar is typically made from broken or unusually fragile fish roe.